portworx/px-docs/cassandra.md

 When three replicas are required, Portworx recommends using a Portworx replication factor of 2.
 This allows you to achieve **faster recovery times** on instance or node failures with a space utilization overhead of 30%.
 The secondary replicated copies are also placed on nodes such that it meets the NetworkTopologyStrategy constraints.
 That is, the data replicated by Portworx itself is on a node in a different rack.

-## Achieving Higher Density
+### Achieving Higher Density
 A Portworx volume is mounted at `/var/lib/cassandra` in a Cassandra instance.
 This volume and it's namespace is isolated from another Dockerized Cassandra instance running on the same host.
 By leveraging such volume isolation, you can run multiple Cassandra instances (that are part of different clusters) on the same node.

 By running multiple Cassandra instances of different rings on the same node, you can achieve higher server and storage utilization.
 Portworx pools the local storage drives into one large RAID group.
 Each Cassandra volume's data will utilize all spindles on a node.
 That is, subsets of a server's drives are not statically allocated to each instance.
 Instead, the entire RAID group is made available to each instance running on that server.
 This ensure maximum (and fair) bandwidth and IOPS to each Cassandra instance.

 Portworx will make sure that no two Cassandra instances of the same cluster end up on the same server.

-## Simplified Deployment via Schedulers
+### Simplified Deployment via Schedulers
 Portworx abstracts the data center topology and underlying drives to the infrastructure software deploying the Cassandra clusters.
 This in turn lets your end users deploy Cassandra clusters without having to worry about what topology strategy should be used, or how the drives need to be allocated to the various instances of Cassandra.
 In effect, there is no static allocation of physical resources to the Cassandra clusters, allowing for programmatic and automated deployments.

-# Deploying Cassandra with Portworx
+## Deploying Cassandra with Portworx
 Setting up a Cassandra cluster with Portworx storage takes only a few commands.
-The following example scenario creates a three-node Cassandra cluster with Portworx.
+The following example scenario creates a three-node Cassandra cluster with Portworx by manually starting Cassandra on each node with Docker.

+>**Note:**<br/>The example described here below is typically accomplished by launching all instances of Cassandra in a cluster via a scheduler like Kubernetes of Mesosphere.

 * 10.0.0.1 is created in Step 1 and is the seed for Cassandra
 * 10.0.0.2 is created in Step 3a